 Think about it.
 Physical health problems arise here and there, and even when they aren’t present to you, there could be something underlying that you just can’t recognize yourself.
 That’s why you’re encouraged to go in for routine check ups.

 But stress, feeling down, feeling conflicted, etc… these problems can present themselves even more frequently than physical health problems might.

 But how can you tell when stress becomes a problem?
 What is the threshold between a healthy amount of stress and a problematic amount of stress?
 Without the help of a mental health professional, you might not know. 🤷

-All these reasons and more are why checking in on mental health regularly by seeking therapy is SO important.
+All these reasons and more are why everyone should go to therapy.
+Checking in on your mental health regularly by seeking therapy is SO important.